MBrouns/Zipfs-Law-and-city-development/docs/formalization.md

 	- Location
 	- Family -> Set of households
 - Calculates:
-	- Resistance to move
+	- Resistance to move, based on:
 		- Time spent living in current city
 		- Distance to family members
 		- Closeness to current location
 		- Household size
 		- Age
 			- over 68 resistance increases
-	- willingness to move
+	- Willingness to move, based on:
 		- List of attractiveness per city based on:
 			- Job offers
 			- Intrinsic attractiveness of city